Skeletal muscle

 Skeletal muscle comprises about 35% of the body of humans by weight.
 The functions of skeletal muscle include producing movement, maintaining body posture, controlling body temperature, and stabilizing joints.
 Skeletal muscle is also an endocrine organ.
 Under different physiological conditions, subsets of 654 different proteins as well as lipids, amino acids, metabolites and small RNAs are found in the secretome of skeletal muscles.

 Skeletal muscles are substantially composed of multinucleated contractile muscle fibers (myocytes).
 However, considerable numbers of resident and infiltrating mononuclear cells are also present in skeletal muscles.
 In terms of volume, myocytes make up the great majority of skeletal muscle.
 Skeletal muscle myocytes are usually very large, being about 2–3 cm long and 100 μm in diameter.
 By comparison, the mononuclear cells in muscles are much smaller.
-Some of the mononuclear cells in muscles are endothelial cells (which are about 50–70 μm long, 10–30 μm wide and 0.1–10 μm thick), macrophages (21 μm in diameter) and neutrophils (12-15 µm in diameter).
+Some of the mononuclear cells in muscles are endothelial cells (which are about 50–70 μm long, 10–30 μm wide and 0.1–10 μm thick), macrophages (21 μm in diameter) and neutrophils (12-15 μm in diameter).
 However, in terms of nuclei present in skeletal muscle, myocyte nuclei may be only half of the nuclei present, while nuclei from resident and infiltrating mononuclear cells make up the other half.

 Considerable research on skeletal muscle is focused on the muscle fiber cells, the myocytes, as discussed in detail in the first sections, below.
-However, recently, interest has also focused on the different types of mononuclear cells of skeletal muscle, as well as on the endocrine functions of muscle, described subsequently, below.
+Recently, interest has also focused on the different types of mononuclear cells of skeletal muscle, as well as on the endocrine functions of muscle, described subsequently, below.